smartuse/platform/backend/README.md

-## SmartUse
+# SmartUse backend

-A land use mapping project focusing on the greater metropolitan area around Zurich, Switzerland (Metropolitankonferenz Zürich).
-For more information, visit [smartuse.ch](https://smartuse.ch)
+A web application for collecting and sharing maps using geospatial Data Packages.
+Part of SmartUse, a pilot land use mapping project focusing on the greater metropolitan area around Zurich, Switzerland (Metropolitankonferenz Zürich).
+For more information, see the README in the parent folder, or visit [smartuse.ch](https://smartuse.ch).

+Technical details on getting the backend running follow.
+See also details on updating the frontend in the [static README](../static/README.md).

 ## Usage

 Get a hold of **Python 3** and [Pipenv](https://github.com/pypa/pipenv) on your machine.

     $ git clone https://gitlab.com/smartuse/smartuse.git

-To fetch the frontend assets, use npm or [yarn](https://yarnpkg.com/lang/en/):

-    $ cd smartuse
-    $ yarn install

 To install dependencies, use pip or [pipenv](https://github.com/pypa/pipenv):